 Most employment variables pertain to the round interview date.
-The round dates are indicated by two numbers following the variable name; the first number representing the round for Panel 22 persons, the second number representing the round for Panel 23 persons.
-For example, EMPST31 refers to employment status on the Round 3 interview date for Panel 22 persons and employment status on the Round 1 interview date for Panel 23 persons.
+The round dates are indicated by two numbers following the variable name; the first number representing the round for Panel 23 persons, the second number representing the round for Panel 24 persons.
+For example, EMPST31 refers to employment status on the Round 3 interview date for Panel 23 persons and employment status on the Round 1 interview date for Panel 24 persons.

 With the exception of some health insurance and wage variables, no attempt has been made to logically edit any employment variables.
 When missing, values were imputed for certain persons' hourly wages.
 Due to confidentiality concerns, hourly wages greater than or equal to \$96.15 were top-coded to -10 and the number of employees variable was top-coded at 500.
-With the exception of a variable indicating whether the employer has more than one location (MORE31, MORE42, MORE53), all employer-specific variables refer to the establishment that is the location of a person's current main job.
+With the exception of a variable indicating whether the employer has more than one location (MORE31, MORE42, MORE53), all employer-specific variables refer to the specific establishment that is the location of a person's current main job.
+However, a person must have a current main job in order to have information reflected in MORE31, MORE42, and MORE53.

 The MEPS employment section used dependent interviewing in Rounds 2 through 5.
 If employment status and certain job characteristics did not change from the previous round, as identified in the Review of Employment (RJ) section, the respondent was skipped through the main employment section.
 A code of "-2" is used to indicate that the information in question was obtained in a previous round.
-For example, if the HRWG42X (Round 4 interview date hourly wage for Panel 22 persons or Round 2 interview date hourly wage for Panel 23 persons) is coded as "-2", it means that hourly wage was collected in a previous round.
-In this case, users would need to refer to HRWG31X (Round 3 interview date hourly wage for Panel 22 persons or Round 1 interview date hourly wage for Panel 23 persons) to obtain the value for HRWG42X.
+For example, if the HRWG42X (Round 4 interview date hourly wage for Panel 23 persons or Round 2 interview date hourly wage for Panel 24 persons) is coded as "-2", it means that hourly wage was collected in a previous round.
+In this case, users would need to refer to HRWG31X (Round 3 interview date hourly wage for Panel 23 persons or Round 1 interview date hourly wage for Panel 24 persons) to obtain the value for HRWG42X.
 Note that there may be a value for the Round 3/1 hourly wage or there may be an "Inapplicable" code (-1).
 The "-2" value for HRWG42X indicates that the person was skipped past the hourly wage question at the time of the Round 4/2 interview.
 To determine who should be skipped through various employment questions, certain information, such as employment status, had to be asked in every round.
 Note that "-2" codes do not apply to questions asked in every round, like employment status.
-Additionally, information on whether the person currently works at more than one job (MORJOB) or whether the person holds health insurance from a current main employer (HELD) was asked in every round, and, therefore, those variables also have no "-2" codes.
+Additionally, information on whether the person currently worked at more than one job (MORJOB) or whether the person held health insurance from a current main employer (HELD) was asked in every round, and, therefore, those variables also have no "-2" codes.